BenBktech/Advanced-nft-projects/README.md

-3 contracts
+# 3 NFT Contracts with advanced deployment

-1. Basic NFT
+## Basic NFT

+A simple NFT project

-2. Random IPFS NFT
+## Random IPFS NFT

+An advanced NFT project where you can get random NFTs with VRF from ChainLink.
+Pourcentages of chances to have this or this NFT.

-3. Dynamic SVG NFT
+## Dynamic SVG NFT